george-barbu-es/.github/profile/README.md

 👀 I’m interested in web developing
 🧙 Web developer with more than 7 years of experience
 💞️ Currently learning NodeJS
-📫 How to reach me email adress:george@barbu.cc
+📫 How to reach me email adress: george@barbu.cc